-I’ve been studying Weibull distributions for my thesis on series system reliability.
-Then I got cancer.
-Now every time I work with survival curves, I’m looking at mathematical abstractions of something very concrete: how long until failure?
+The Weibull distribution models time-to-failure.
+In reliability engineering, that means component lifetimes.
+In medicine, it means survival times.
+I have been working with Weibull models for my thesis on series system reliability.
+Then I got diagnosed with cancer, and now every time I work with survival curves, I am looking at mathematical abstractions of something very concrete: how long until failure?

 The Mathematics